Linda McCartney: Paul McCartney (1969–1998)

 During their 29-year marriage, the McCartneys had four children: she brought her daughter Heather (whom Paul later formally adopted) from her first marriage, and together the couple had Mary (b.
-1969), Stella (b.
-1971), and James (b.
-1977).
+August 28, 1969), Stella (b.
+September 13, 1971), and James (b.
+September 12, 1977).

-They sometimes went to his farmhouse retreat in western Scotland, which he purchased before they met, a hidden place he used to "escape Beatlemania."
+They sometimes went to his farmhouse retreat in the west of Scotland which he had originally purchased to "escape Beatlemania."
 They both liked and needed time away from the city, and were equally attracted to natural surroundings, writes biographer Barry Miles.
 "We'd just enjoy sitting out in nature," Paul said.
 The song "Two of Us" on Let it Be was written by Paul during one of their country drives.
-"This song was about that: doing nothing, trying to get lost ... [and] the wonderfully free attitude we were able to have.
+"This song was about that: doing nothing, trying to get lost ... [and] the wonderfully free attitude we were able to have."